elfxiong/wiktionary-translations-parser/README.md

 The output is a `.csv` with these six columns.

+## Dependencies

+Use `pip install` to install.
+Install in a `virtualenv` as appropriate.

+- `beautifulsoup4`: used for parsing html.
+- `requests`: used to make http calls and fetch `.html` from the Intenet.
+Will eventually be removed as we will be dealing with locally stored files.

 ## Common

 The list of common things in different editions are listed in [common.md](common.md).